 Students must be enrolled in academic activities throughout the entirety of the OMS-III and OMS-IV academic years.
 A clinical education curriculum has been established which students will follow that ensures students complete the entirety of their clinical education prior to graduation.

-The COM Clinical Education staff will establish procedures to determine a system whereby students may indicate their preference for selections of various clerkship training locations and preceptors in a fair manner, at the sole discretion of the COM.
-As part of the process, students will be surveyed in the OMS-II year for their input into the desirability of rotation locations and educated on the upcoming process.
+The COM Clinical Education staff has established procedures to determine a system whereby students may indicate their preference for selections of various clerkship training locations and preceptors in a fair manner, at the sole discretion of the COM.
+Except for operational needs, OMS-III core rotations are scheduled in the Central Valley, consistent with the CHSU-COM Mission.

 OMS-III and OMS-IV clinical education experiences will have opportunities for education at hospitals, physician practices, clinics, and community health centers.
 During core clerkships in the community, students will also participate in interprofessional education (IPE) experiences and in on-campus activities that include simulation, Entrustable Professional Activities (EPA) assessment, and Osteopathic Principles and Practices (OPP) experiences.